epfl-lasa/modulo/source/modulo_core/README.md

 ### Message Translators

-As described in the (Communication)[#communication] section, the ROS framework uses specific message formats to send data between applications.
+As described in the [Communication](#communication) section, the ROS framework uses specific message formats to send data between applications.
 Wrapping and unwrapping the data values to and from the ROS message is handled by the message translators.